Christmas is a magical time wherever you are. With its glorious Christmas markets, the Netherlands is no exception.

-Located on the Vrijthof, Maastricht’s charming christmas market features lots of stalls, an ice rink and carousel.
+Located on the Vrijthof, Maastricht’s charming Christmas market features lots of stalls, an ice rink and carousel.
 With glühwein and oliebollen galore, you’ll have a great time here.
-Reaching Maastricht by car or train takes about two and a half hours from Amsterdam.
+Reaching Maastricht by train takes about two and a half hours from Amsterdam.

 Valkenburg is a charming town in South Limburg that offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings while the Wilhelmina Caves are home to the sand sculpture nativity scene.